 Source: Brand DNA

-So, in short; “the sum of a set of unique, clear values and characteristics, that can be moved around to produce endless diversity in a consistent and familiar package or condensed core that is no longer questioned.”
+So, in short; “Brand DNA represents a set of unique associations that can be moved around to produce endless diversity in a consistent and familiar package or label of which the value is no longer questioned.”

 At Mindspeller, we attempted to turn this definition into a model for brand DNA that is both standardized and scalable.
 We coined it the Association Wheel.
 It’s the first image that appears when you Google the term.